S/2009 S 1

 S/2009 S 1 is a moonlet embedded in the outer part of Saturn's B Ring, orbiting 117,000 km away from the planet.
-The moonlet was discovered by the Cassini Imaging Team during the Saturnian equinox event on 26 July 2009, when the Cassini spacecraft imaged the moonlet casting a 36 km-long shadow onto the B Ring.
+It was discovered by the Cassini Imaging Team during the Saturnian equinox event on 26 July 2009, when the Cassini spacecraft imaged the moonlet casting a 36 km-long shadow onto the B Ring.
 With a diameter of 300 m, it is most likely a long-lived solid body, which would count it as the smallest and innermost known moon of Saturn (as well as being the smallest known natural satellite in the Solar System).